qdrant/landing_page/qdrant-landing/content/articles/hybrid-search-with-meilisearch.md

 In each case we want to receive the top 10 results for given query.

+At first glance, the last approach might look like there was some overhead due to calling two different services.
+In reality, those are typically launched separately, and retrieving the results from both of them and combining them is not a big deal if done correctly.
+If you use Python, calling the services asynchronously allows running everything in parallel.
+Libraries, such as [AIOHTTP](https://docs.aiohttp.org/en/stable/), may help do that seamlessly.

 ## Quality metrics

 There are various ways of how to measure the performance of search engines, and https://neptune.ai/blog/recommender-systems-metrics